 Waldenstrom macroglobulinemia (WM) is generally not considered to be curable, but it is treatable.
 Many different medicines can help keep WM under control, often for long periods of time.

 Not everyone with WM needs treatment right away.
 In fact, some people are diagnosed with WM before they even have symptoms from it.
 Most experts recommend that people with WM should not usually be treated until the disease is causing problems.
 This lets people avoid the side effects of chemotherapy (chemo), targeted therapy, or immunotherapy drugs until they really need these medicines.
 In fact, studies suggest that patients who delay treatment until their WM is causing problems do not live any less time than those who start treatment as soon as they are diagnosed.

-Doctors agree that hyperviscosity syndrome is a reason to treat right away, because it can be life threatening.
+Doctors agree that hyperviscosity syndrome is a reason to treat with plasmapheresis right away, because it can be life threatening.
 Other reasons to start treatment include problems from amyloidosis or cryoglobulins, as well as anemia (too few red blood cells), kidney or heart problems, nerve damage, or any severe symptom from the WM.

 Once a decision has been made to start treatment, there are several options, depending on the patient’s age, general health, and symptoms.
 Treatment is also based on whether or not the patient might have a stem cell transplant in the future.

 The drugs used to treat WM can be given in a variety of combinations and schedules depending on the situation.
 Some doctors like to combine drugs (often some type of chemotherapy plus rituximab), while others prefer to start with a single drug.
 The patient’s age, overall health, and symptoms can also affect which treatments are recommended.